Master's Programme in Digital Humanities

 As a student at the Master's Programme in Digital Humanities you will acquire useful skills in and knowledge of the following areas:

-- how digital media and digital tools and methods can be used to support humanities and social-science work and competencies and broaden their applicability in professional and scholarly settings,
+• how digital media and digital tools and methods can be used to support work and competences within the humanities and social sciences and broaden their applicability in professional and scholarly settings,

-- key areas of research in the field of digital humanities and the history of the digital humanities, and
+• key areas of research in the field of digital humanities and the history of the digital humanities,

-The programme includes compulsory courses in digital humanities, but you are also able to deepen or broaden your knowledge in another field of study by choosing from a range of elective courses to include in your degree.
+The programme includes compulsory courses in digital humanities, but you are also able to deepen or broaden your knowledge in another field of study by choosing from a range of elective courses.

 Degree